-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are indicated for Neoplastic diseases:

-- Choriocarcinoma: Methotrexate as single chemotherapy or in combination with other drugs. - Intermediate, or high-grade Non-Hodgkin's Lymphoma as part of ProMACE-CytaBOM, ProMACE-MOPP, and Magrath protocols. - Breast Cancer as part of CMF (cyclophosphamide-methotrexate-fluorouracil) therapy. - Acute Lymphoblastic Leukemia as maintenance therapy. - Head and Neck Cancer in combination with other chemotherapies. - Gastric Cancer palliative combination chemotherapy. - Metastasis of unknown primary as palliative combination chemotherapy. - Osteogenic sarcoma (adjuvant) high dose methotrexate with leucovorin rescue (HDMTX-LV)

-- Bladder Cancer (advanced) as part of the M-VAC Regimen. - Leptomeningeal spread of malignancies (carcinomatosis/leukemia/lymphoma) as a single chemotherapy or alternating with Ara-C. - Burkitt's lymphoma - Advanced stages of childhood lymphoma (III and IV, St. Jude's Childrens' Research Hospital Staging System) - Advanced cases of mycosis fungoides (cutaneous T-cell lymphoma).

-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are indicated as a Disease Modifying Antirheumatic Drug (DMARD) in the following diseases where standard therapeutic interventions fail:

-- Severe disabling psoriasis/psoriatic arthritis

-- Severe disabling rheumatoid arthritis (RA)

-- Severe disabling seronegative arthritides
+- ACH-METHOTREXATE (methotrexate disodium) is indicated for neoplastic diseases: - Choriocarcinoma: Methotrexate as single chemotherapy or in combination with other drugs. - Acute Lymphoblastic Leukemia as maintenance therapy. - Head and Neck Cancer in combination with other chemotherapies. - Metastasis of unknown primary as palliative combination chemotherapy. - Burkitt's lymphoma. - Advanced stages of childhood lymphoma (III and IV, St. Jude's Childrens' Research Hospital Staging System). - Advanced cases of mycosis fungoides (cutaneous T-cell lymphoma). - ACH-METHOTREXATE is indicated as a Disease Modifying Antirheumatic Drug (DMARD) in the following diseases where standard therapeutic interventions fail: - Severe disabling psoriasis/psoriatic arthritis - Severe disabling rheumatoid arthritis (RA) - Severe disabling seronegative arthritides.

-In the treatment of psoriasis, Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be restricted to severe recalcitrant, disabling psoriasis, which is not adequately responsive to other forms of therapy, but only when the diagnosis has been established after dermatologic consultation.
+In the treatment of psoriasis, ACH-METHOTREXATE should be restricted to severe recalcitrant, disabling psoriasis, which is not adequately responsive to other forms of therapy, but only when the diagnosis has been established after dermatologic consultation.

-Geriatrics (\geq 65 years of age):
+Geriatrics (≥65 years of age)

-The clinical pharmacology of methotrexate has not been well studied in older individuals.
-Due to diminished hepatic and renal function, as well as decreased folate stores in this population, relatively low doses should be considered, and these patients should be closely monitored for early signs of toxicity.
+The clinical pharmacology of methotrexate disodium has not been well studied in older individuals.
+Due to diminished hepatic and renal function as well as decreased folate stores in this population, relatively low doses should be considered, and these patients should be closely monitored for early signs of toxicity.

-Pediatrics (< 18 years of age):
+Pediatrics (<18 years of age)

 Safety and effectiveness in pediatric patients have not been established, other than in cancer chemotherapy.
-Therefore, Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should not be used as a DMARD in pediatric patients.
+Therefore, ACH-METHOTREXATE should not be used as a DMARD in pediatric patients.